 Sarma stuffing is made with basically similar fixings as punjene paprike – ground meat, rice, and crude onions.
 The filling is enveloped by cured cabbage leaves and afterward leisurely cooked in an earthen pot over a bed of sauerkraut with smoked meat and pureed tomatoes.

 Gibanica is a kind of Serbian cheddar pie made with phyllo mixture, white cheddar, and eggs.
+It looks like a chest seal in a weird way it’s the same shape.
 It’s a well-known dish in Balkan cooking and exists in numerous varieties from sweet to flavorful, easy to expound.
 Gibanica is perhaps the most famous Serbian food and is broadly viewed as a public dish.

 The most usually served form of this traditional Serbian dish is called gužvara, signifying “folded“.
 It gets its name from the filo-baked good being folded and absorbed a combination of cheddar, eggs, milk, fat, salt, and kajmak – a thick cream produced using cow or sheep milk.
 The sheets of drenched cake are then layered and prepared on a stove.